awsdocs/aws-cost-management-user-guide/doc_source/getting-started-ad.md

    For **Threshold**, enter the dollar amount threshold to receive alerts\.
 **Note**
+AWS Cost Anomaly Detection sends you a notification when the difference between your actual spend and normal spend pattern has exceeded the **Threshold**\.
+For example, if your normal spend pattern is $100 and you set a $10 threshold, then alert recipients get anomaly notifications when the cost exceeds $110\.
+If anomalies repeat over multiple days, then alert recipients continue to get notifications while the aggregate cost impact of the anomalies exceed the threshold amount\.
-An alert threshold is the dollar value above which you want to be notified\.
-It does not impact anomaly detection because that is done by machine learning models looking at historical spend\.
-Alert recipients will receive notifications of events greater than the threshold amount\.
-For example, if you set a $10 threshold, alert receipts will receive notifications of events greater than $10\.
-All anomalies detected by machine learning models \(both greater and less than $10\) will be available in the **Detection history** tab\.
+The machine learning model continues to detect spend anomalies on your account even if the anomaly is below the alert threshold\.
+All anomalies detected by the machine learning model \(with cost impacts greater and less than the threshold\) are available in the **Detection history** tab\.

    Under **Alerting frequency**, choose your preferred notification frequency\.
    + **Individual alerts** \- The alert notifies you as soon as an anomaly is detected\.
 You might receive multiple alerts throughout a day\.
 These notifications require an Amazon SNS topic\.